cs1302uga/cs1302-c4-alpha/README.rst

    |code_style|_, then test it by running the ``cs1302.game.ConnectFourDriver`` class.

-   * You should add additional methods to ``ConnectFourDriver.java`` to test your constructor implementation under different scenarios -- be sure to call those methods in ``testConstructor()`` so that they get executed along with the other tests.
-Repeat this as needed.
+   * You should add additional methods to ``ConnectFourDriver.java`` to test your constructor implementation under different scenarios -- create a method for each scenario, then one method that calls those methods, then update your `main` method to call that one method.
+If you are not sure where to begin, then you can see what is provided in the `ConnectFourTester.java` file and base what you write on that.

    * There are some aspects of the constructor that you should test later.
 For example, you can test that ``rows`` is assigned correctly when you implement and test your ``getRows()``